stealjs/quick-start/README.md

 ```

 #### Build
-Run the `grunt build` task to have StealJS collect, minify and concatenate all the required javascript files.
+Run `npm run build` which will create a new folder in the project **dist/**.
+The dist folder contains everything needed to run your app in production.

 ```
-> grunt build
+> npm run build
 ```

 ##### Serve
-Spin up your webserver or run `http-server`
+Spin up your webserver or run `http-server`:

 ```
 > http-server